coraallencoleman/ClusterRank/README.md

 #Clustered Rankings
 An R package for creating complete rankings with mixture model clustering & visualizations

-##ClusterRank() function
+##ClusterRank(dataframe, datatype, weighted, scale, n.iter, row_names)
-- creates a full ranking from raw normal, binomial, or Poisson data.
-- assigns clusters to items within the ranking using a mixture model.
+creates a full ranking from raw normal, binomial, or Poisson data. cassigns clusters to items within the ranking using a mixture model.

-##ClusterRankViz() function
+##PlotClusterRank(result of cluster rank, xlab, maintitle)
-- creates a visualization showing the ranks with clusters and confidence intervals of ranks
+creates a visualization showing the ranks with clusters and confidence intervals of ranks